 Another church I visited was the First Baptist Church, which was established in 1807.
 Built in the style of the Greek Revival, it was located at the corner of Vine and West Third Street– kitty-corner from John Paul Park (named after the founder of Madison).
 Like St. Michael’s, the doors of the church were locked, but there were still services here every Sunday.
 The well-maintained garden and the fresh flowers that hung on the door attested to the fact that it still flourished.
 It was here where for the first time Irene earned some money for her singing.

 We stayed at the Hillside Inn, which overlooks the downtown section.
 It was a wonderful view from the third floor balcony.
 Off in the distance you could see the general area where her home is situated, surrounded by other homes that have changed little.
 Steeples and spires could clearly be seen.
-Closer to the inn, down the steep hill below, were the old frame buildings and the pick-up trucks and the motorcycles that were always riding through.
+Closer to the inn, down the steep hill below, were the old frame buildings.
+Pick-up trucks and motorcycles were always riding through.
 Around the bend from the inn was Telegraph Hill where, through the years, children have gone sledding in the winter.
 At one end of the panoramic view before me I could see the Ohio Bridge stretching across the river into Milton, Kentucky.
-On the other end, in the direction of West Main Street, the smoke stack that continuously released a slow-moving cloud like an active volcano.
+On the other end, in the direction of West Main Street, there was the smoke stack which, like an active volcano, continuously released a slow-moving cloud.